arian88/arian88.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Senior Machine Learning Engineer and Researcher
+role: Machine Learning Engineer and Researcher

 # Organizations/Affiliations to show in About widget
 # organizations: